 CTfastrak

-Connecticut's first Bus Rapid Transit system.
-Buses use dedicated roadway for all or part of the route
+CTtransit proudly operates Connecticut's first Bus Rapid Transit system.
+Buses use a dedicated roadway for all or part of the route, promoting efficiency, reduced traffic congestion, and streamlined service.

 Welcome to CTfastrak

 CTfastrak is Connecticut’s first bus rapid transit (BRT) system, launched on March 28, 2015.
-Designed to deliver a faster and more reliable travel experience, CTfastrak buses operate on a 9.1-mile dedicated, bus-only guideway for all or part of their route
+Designed to deliver a faster and more reliable travel experience, CTfastrak buses operate on a dedicated 9.1-mile, bus-only guideway for all or part of their route.

 • 10 stations